Benchmarking Lateral Reasoning

 Models are given 100 questions, each with potentially not enough information to find a single correct answer.
 They have two options: request a hint, or answer.
 They can request up to 5 hints.
 Hints are increasingly obvious.
 If they answer correctly, they receive 6-(number of hints used) points but if they answer incorrectly, they receive 0 points for that question.
 Models are told of this scoring scheme, which encourages strategically deciding how many hints are necessary to confidently answer each question.

 A score of 600 would be achieved by answering every question.
-Scores are then normalized to a percentage.
+Scores are normalized to a percentage.

 Sample Question